samsung-cnct/kraken/README.md

 ```
 kraken generate
 ```
-which will create a file at `${HOME}/.kraken/config.yaml`  **Note:** If a config file already exists the `generate` subcommand will fail with the message: `A Krakenlib config file already exists at <your config location> - rename, delete or move it to generate a new default Krakenlib config file`
+which will create a file at `${HOME}/.kraken/config.yaml`  **Note:** If a config file already exists the `generate` subcommand will fail with the message: `A Kraken config file already exists at <your config location> - rename, delete or move it to generate a new default Kraken config file`

 Or you may specify a path with:
 ```